-As part of the University's procedures agreed with the UK Home Office, International Students are required to sign-in with the Research Student Registry once a month for the monitoring of their attendance.
-The Research Student Registry will contact students by email with the arrangements for signing-in.
+As part of the University's procedures, International Students are required to sign-in with the Academic Registry once a month for the monitoring of their attendance.
+The Academic Registry will contact students by email with the arrangements for signing-in.